Difference Between Limited Partners (LP) and General Partners (GP)

 Let’s understand this more through an example

-Say a PE firm called AYZ firm raises a $900mn fund, of this $860 mn , came from Limited Partner’s and remaining $40M coming from the General Partner.
+Say a PE firm called AYZ firm raises a $900mn fund, of this $860 mn, came from Limited Partners, and the remaining $40M coming from the General Partner.
 So GP contributed only 5% to the fund.

-The GP after receiving funds would invest all of the capital in acquiring companies.
-As few years pass by, they exit all their portfolio companies for a $2B total.
+The GP, after receiving funds, would invest all of the capital in acquiring companies.
+A few years pass by; they exit all their portfolio companies for a $2B total.
 The LPs get $ 860Mn back first — that’s returning their capital.
 That leaves $1.14 B left, and it’s divided up 80 / 20 between LPs and GP.
-So the LPs get $ 912M and the GP gets $228M.
-So the GP invested $40M at the start, but gets back $200M in profits.
+So the LPs get $ 912M, and the GP gets $228M.
+So the GP invested $40M at the start but got back $200M in profits.
 GP thus made a 5x return in this fund.

-Sometimes carried interest is in form of equity.
+Sometimes carried interest is in the form of equity.

 Equity carry is divided between the senior executives working at the private equity firm.
-There are many flavors of carried interest so doing an exact comparison of two different carry packages is often difficult.
+There are many flavors of carried interest, so making an exact comparison of two different carry packages is often difficult.

-Thus, Hurdle rate is the minimum return that needs to be achieved before the profit are shared as per the agreement under carried interest.
+Thus, the Hurdle rate is the minimum return that needs to be achieved before the profit is shared as per the agreement under carried interest.